ShalevBenDavid/OS_Ex4/readme.txt

-In this readme.txt we will explain how to run this excercise.
+In this readme.txt we will explain how to run this exercise.

 Instructions:
 First of all, run the command "make" or "make all" in the terminal to generate all executable files.